 Once you make the decision to apply for a credit builder card, you might notice a brief dip in your credit score.
 However, as time passes, managing your credit builder card responsibly can help you build a positive credit history.

 If you make all of your repayments in full and on time, and don’t overspend the credit limit, your record will start to look more reliable and trustworthy to lenders.
 As a result, you should see your credit score go up, and you may be able to access a higher credit limit.

-If you want to build your credit score without getting into debt or paying high interest rates check out Portify’s credit builder, credit boost.
+If you want to build your credit score without getting into credit card debt or paying high interest rates check out Portify’s credit builder, Portify Lite.

 A Word of Caution for Credit Builder Cards:

 The low credit limits and high APR (Annual Percentage Rate) interest rates can play against your favor, so it’s important to be careful when using credit builder cards.
 A high APR means you’ll end up paying more interest on outstanding balances, so it’s of utmost importance to pay off your card in full each month.
 Another area to focus on is the low credit limit.
 The amount of your total credit limit that you use can affect your credit score.
 It’s best practice to try to stay under 25-30% of your limit – for example, if you have a £1,000 limit on a card, it’s best not to use more than £250 at any one time.

 Here’s a checklist for properly managing a credit builder card: